anandology/python-practice-book/source/1-getting-started.rst

     >>> " hello   ".strip()
     'hello'

-The built-in function string coverts any object into its string representation.
+The built-in function `str` coverts any object into its string representation.

 .. code-block:: python